TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 ### Battery

-To monitor the state of charge (voltage) of an external battery, use the following GPIOs based on your microcontroller:
+To monitor the state of charge (voltage) of an external battery, the voltage sensing GPIO is based on your microcontroller type:

 | **Microcontroller Type**   | **Battery Voltage GPIO** |
 |----------------------------|--------------------------|
 | **ESP32S**                 | 34                       |
 | **ESP32-S3**               | 04                       |

+This obviously only works when the development board comes with battery support and has actually wired the GPIO to the appropriate battery input pin.
+Else, it is up to you to expose your external battery voltage at this pin.

+> [!IMPORTANT]
+> If you add battery support yourself, make sure you understand the allowable voltage range for analog input pins. *ESP32* analog inputs have a *3.3V* maximum input voltage.
+Some development boards include voltage dividers that allow for higher input voltages.
+Else, you may have to add such a voltage divider yourself.

+### Adjustments
-If the GPIO assignments in the precompiled firmware do not meet your requirements, or if you want to use a different *ESP32 type* (e.g., *ESP32-C3* or *ESP32-S2*), you can [download and adjust the source code](https://github.com/melkati/CO2-Gadget), then compile and upload your custom firmware.
+Should none of the premade firmware versions match the GPIOs required for your development board, you can always [download and adjust the source code](https://github.com/melkati/CO2-Gadget), then compile and upload your own customized firmware.

 > [!TIP]
 > Sensor support is based on the [CanAirIO](https://github.com/kike-canaries/canairio_sensorlib) library, which supports *ESP32S*, *ESP32-C3*, *ESP32-S3*, *ESP8266*, and *Atmel*.
 Note that *ESP32-S2* is not explicitly supported.